British Gas Test – How To Prepare for the Assessment & Get the Job

 Many companies now use verbal reasoning tests as an assessment tool in order to measure a candidate’s critical thinking and reasoning skills.

-The test will contain a series of paragraphs of information on various subjects with following statements about that text.
+The test will contain a series of paragraphs of information on various subjects.
+Then, you will be provided with a statement or statements about that text.
 You will be required to say whether the statements are true, false, or cannot say.
-As with many of the aptitude assessments, being familiar with the format of the test will help you to answer accurately and efficiently on the day.
+As with many aptitude assessments, being familiar with the format of the test will help you to answer accurately and efficiently on the day.

 British Gas Personality Questionnaire

-Personality tests hold much weight with future employers in that they are trusted to give an accurate picture of a candidate’s personality and the way in which they might react to stressful situations and also the values they possess in relation to their job and career.
+Personality tests hold much weight with future employers in that they are trusted to give an accurate picture of a candidate’s personality and the way in which they might react to stressful situations.
+These tests also show the values an applicant possesses in relation to their job and career.

 As with the verbal reasoning test, the personality test will present a number of statements that you must rate from ‘highly agree’ to ‘highly disagree.’
-There are no right or wrong answers as such but it is crucial to understand how these tests work and how your answers will appear to your future employer.
-It is not advised that you are anything but truthful but it is also wise to consider that the type of responses you may make in a work situation may differ significantly from a home or social situation.
+There are no right or wrong answers.
+But, it is crucial to understand how these tests work and how your answers will appear to your future employer.
+Be truthful.
+However, always consider that the type of responses you may make in a work situation may differ significantly from a home or social situation.

 British Gas Situational Judgement Test (SJT)